mdbergmann/knx-conn/README.md

 This will toggle the state of a light and is fully asynchronous.
 The future of `request-value` is mapped to `write-value`.
 The result of `fmap` is again a future.

+For more info on futures have a look here (except `fawait` which is not in there yet): [Futures API](https://mdbergmann.github.io/cl-gserver/index.html#SENTO.FUTURE:@FUTURE%20MGL-PAX:SECTION).

 The api may still be subject of change.

+### Deploying custom listeners

 ### Cleaning up